warner/lothar-blog/future/semi-private-keys.md

 ## Semi-Private Keys in general

-Standard signing/verifying systems produce two classes of keys, where you can derive the "weaker" key from the stronger" one, but not the other way around:
+Standard signing/verifying systems produce two classes of keys, where you can derive the "weaker" key from the "stronger" one, but not the other way around:

 * 1: private signing key